A question that you may have asked yourself is why you should hire an independent financial advisor?

 Unlike financial advisors who are employed by large national brokerage firms, an independent financial advisor may obtain the nations only credentials that clearly defines the meaning of a fiduciary standard of excellence and responsibility, including more importantly, who is a fiduciary; thus validating their commitment to adhere to fiduciary principles, procedures and practices, such as the education and training one receives when pursuing the Accredited Investment Fiduciary Analyst (AIFA®) designation.

 Brokerage firms that employs financial advisors in a captive capacity are opposed to allowing their financial advisors to formally hold themselves out to the public as a “fiduciary.”
-Therefore, they are prohibited from obtaining the AIFA® or similiar designation that certifies that they adhere to the highest recognizable standards of fiduciary excellence.
-Fiduciary360, the educational, licensing and certifiying institute that gives its graduates the right to use the AIFA® mark defines an investment fiduciary “as someone who is providing investment advice or managing the assets of another person and stands in a special relationship of trust, confidence, and/or legal responsibility.”
+Therefore, they are prohibited from obtaining the AIFA® or similar designation that certifies that they adhere to the highest recognizable standards of fiduciary excellence.
+Fiduciary360, the educational, licensing and certifying institute that gives its graduates the right to use the AIFA® mark defines an investment fiduciary “as someone who is providing investment advice or managing the assets of another person and stands in a special relationship of trust, confidence, and/or legal responsibility.”

 Investment fiduciaries can be divided generally into three groups: Investment Stewards, Investment Advisors, and Investment Managers.
 An Investment Steward is a person who has the legal responsibility for managing investment decisions, including plan sponsors, trustees, and investment committee members.
 An Investment Advisor is a professional who is responsible for providing investment advice and/or managing investment decisions.
 Investment Advisors include wealth managers, financial advisors, trust officers, financial consultants, investment consultants, financial planners, and fiduciary advisers.
 An Investment Manager is a professional who has discretion to select specific securities for separate accounts, mutual and exchange-traded funds, commingled trusts, and unit trusts.